cakephp/docs/en/models/datasources.rst

 .. note::

-    If we had not defined our schema in the datasource itself, you would get an error message to that effect here.
+    If we had not defined our schema in the datasource itself, you would get an error message to that affect here.

 And the configuration settings in your ``app/Config/database.php`` would resemble something like this::